cmuparlay/pbbsbench/README.md

 \> make

-\> ./testInputs -x -r 3
+\> ./testInputs -r 3

-The -x means don't check correctness, the -r 3 means do three trials.
+Where -r 3 means run three times

+The other options
+   [-p n] : run on n processors
+   [-x] : do not check the result